 Some companies will auto-renew your contract.
 So, even if you only signed a 1 year contract, you may end up getting stuck for another year if you don’t get the cancellation process rolling quickly enough.
 Another thing to watch out for is how much advanced notice you give them.
 Your contract could specify that you have to notify your alarm company in writing ahead of time if you want to cancel your contract.

+How to get out of vivint home security contract?
+And what happens if you break contract with vivint?
 A Vivint contract is notoriously hard to cancel.
 You may wonder why they would bother making a dissatisfied customer more angry by not letting them leave.
 I personally think that type of behavior damages the company more than losing the customer.
 After all, they just turned a bad experience with a single customer, into an experience that they will use to warn all of their friends and social media contacts.
 It’s just not smart.

 But, the fact remains that it still happens.